 Tellington Touch: This is a simple massage technique involving small repetitive circular motions.
 Dogs lap it up and simply relax into the moment.
 A great way to soothe and let all those hyper hormones ebb away.

 Thundershirt: This is the dog equivalent of swaddling.
-The idea being that a firm garment pressed against the dog helps them feel secure and anchored.
-This can settle the hyper dog who over reacts to the environment.
+The idea is that a firm garment pressed against the dog helps them feel secure and anchored.
+This can settle the hyper dog who overreacts to the environment.